 Yes, the barcode will still work and show your current membership in the system.

 Are discounts available for memberships?

-How can I use a gift card to purchase my membership if the Membership Office is closed?
+How can I use a gift card to purchase my membership?

 Your system won’t recognize me as a member.
 How do I reserve my FREE ticket?

 Please email us at firstname.lastname@example.org with your member number and correct email address so we can see what’s wrong with your account and correct any information.

 We are currently working with our swap partners to assess alternative dates as reopenings are planned.
 Please check the Zoo’s website as swaps will be posted to the events calendar and Member perks page.

 Ticket holders: Please bring a printed reservation confirmation or show us the emailed reservation confirmation from your mobile phone.